Equatorial Guinea leader poised to extend 43 years in power

-MALABO, Equatorial Guinea (AP) — Equatorial Guinea President Teodoro Obiang Nguema Mbasogo, Africa’s longest-serving ruler, was poised Sunday to extend his 43 years in power in the oil-rich country after only two opposition candidates decided to run against him.
+MALABO, Equatorial Guinea (AP) — Equatorial Guinea President Teodoro Obiang Nguema Mbasogo, Africa’s longest-serving ruler, was poised Sunday to extend his 43 years in power in the oil-rich country amid accusations of voting irregularities from the opposition.

+In previous elections, Obiang has never gotten less than 90% of the vote, and one of the two opposition candidates said Sunday that the ruling party appeared to be again committing electoral fraud.

+Andres Esono told journalists that his party had been receiving complaints all day from across the Central African nation, with many voters saying they were forced to cast ballots publicly rather than in secret.

+“What he is doing is massive fraud, even worse than on previous occasions,” Esono said of the 80-year-old incumbent.

-Fourteen of the country’s opposition parties have joined an alliance with Obiang’s authoritarian regime, which critics have long accused of intimidation, torture and corruption.
-Those critics also point to questionable official results from past elections, which have never shown Obiang getting less than 90% of the vote.
+Esono was one of only two candidates running against Obiang in Sunday’s election.
+Fourteen of the country’s opposition parties joined an alliance with the authoritarian regime, which critics have long accused of intimidation, torture and corruption.

+The incumbent president expressed optimism about the election’s outcome after voting alongside his wife, Constancia Mangue de Obiang.

+“I am sure that the victory belongs to the Democratic Party of Equatorial Guinea,” he said.

 At a final campaign event in Mongomo last week, the president shouted to the crowds: “Who’s your papa?”
 He urged voters to keep him in power, warning of the risks of political upheaval.

-Despite its oil and gas riches, Equatorial Guinea has a dramatic gap between its privileged ruling class and much of the population, which lives mainly on subsistence farming.
+Despite its oil and gas riches, Equatorial Guinea has a dramatic gap between its privileged ruling class and much of the population, who live mainly on subsistence farming.
+The Obiang family has long been accused of living in opulence and using money from state coffers to fund their lifestyle.

+Obiang’s son, Teodoro Nguema Obiang Mangue, known as Teodorin, has come to embody the regime’s excesses, purchasing everything from logging firms to a rap label to Michael Jackson memorabilia even as his father promoted him up the ranks to second vice president.
+Observers have speculated he is being groomed for succession.

 Obiang seized power in a 1979 coup, overthrowing the country’s first president since independence from Spain in 1968.
 For the first years of his rule, Obiang headed a military dictatorship.
 He then oversaw a three-year transition to multiparty democracy that ended in 1993.